iTomxy/ml-template/latex/README.md

 It deals with embedded `\input` commands automatically.
 But:
 - always remember to compile the output combined .tex file to verify its integrity before submission.
 - .bib files are not combined.
-Submit them all manually if there are more than one.
+Submit them individually.

 # Mathematics